-Hannah’s Left Hook is now available in paperback or ebook at Amazon and Barnes & Noble.
-Or you can meet author Brian McKeown and pick up a signed copy at the book launch party this Wednesday, April 2, at the Worcester Art Museum, 7 p.m.
-Refreshments will be served and the public is welcome.
-Visit the Garland Press web site and for more information or email email@example.com.
+Hannah’s Left Hook is now available for order at the Garland Press web site or as an ebook from Amazon and Barnes & Noble.
+Or you can meet author Brian McKeown and pick up a signed copy at one of his presentations in Central Massachusetts.
+Visit the Garland Press web site for upcoming events or email firstname.lastname@example.org.

 Available from Garland Press in 2014, Hannah’s Left Hook is a historical novel set in England during the first half of the twentieth century.
 Through countless scrubbings of the church floor, a poor washerwoman develops a devastating left hook.
 During the Great War she persuades the Birkenhead Shipyard to hire her as its first female laborer, beginning her transformation into a working-class legend.